-Sn Directions/Sub directions ents including a ction Impact on accounts and financial statements
+Sn Directions/Sub directions ients including a erever required ction Impact on accounts and financial statements

-5 Whether the restructuring of loan was done as per the provisions of the Reserve Bank of India and Bank's own Restructuring of loan Policy.
-RBI under superv down gradation standard accounts of Rs.
-63.34 Crore not in compliance Additional provisi was provided by the of 2 restr s with total outs es as restructur e of extant gui on for Rs.
-6.43 Total provision for Rs.
+5 Whether the restructuring of Ioan was done as per the provisions of the Reserve Bank of India and Bank's own Restructuring of Ioan Policy.
+RBI under supervisory process directed down gradation of 2 restructured standard accounts with total outstanding of Rs.
+63.34 Crores as restructuring was not in compliance of extant guidelines.
+Additional provision for Rs.
+6.43 Crores was provided by the bank as on 31.03.2020 Total provision for Rs.
 15.88 Crores was required and bank having provided Rs.
 9.45 Crores only and as such additional provision for Rs.
 6.43 Crores was created as per RBI directions.
 This resulted in reduction of Profits by Rs.
 6.43 Crores

-6 Whether the Bank is maintaining/developing various assets of the State Govt.
+6 Whether the Bank is maintaining/ developing various assets of the State Govt.
 The treatment of the assets and expenditure incurred and revenue earned may be examined and comment may be offered.
-As per informal given to us, the developing Parks Golf Course which bank.
-The bank Crores for mainta of these parks. bank is main and Gardens in are not owned has incurred R The expenditure amounting to Rs.
-3.56 Crores has been incurred and revenue of Rs.1.56 Crores has been earned for maintaining/developing parks/gardens and amounts have been debited/ credited to the Profit and Loss Account.
+As per information and explanations given to us, the bank is maintaining/ developing Parks and Gardens including Golf Course which are not owned by the bank.
+The bank has incurred Rs.
+3.56 Crores for maintaining and development of these parks.
+The expenditure amounting to Rs.
+3.56 Crores has been incurred and revenue of Rs.1.56 Crores has been earned for maintaining/ developing parks/gardens and amounts have been debited/ credited to the Profit and Loss Account.

-7 Whether the branches were doing window dressing and its impact/materiality on the overall deposit portfolio.
-As per information to us, no branch a case of window dr uditor has repor Nil
+7 Whether the branches were doing window dressing and its impact/ materiality on the overall deposit portfolio.
+As per information and explanation given to us, no branch auditor has reported any case of window dressing.
+NI

 8 Whether the Bank has been able to achieve the targets under Priority sector lending, if not, impact on the financial health of the Bank by lending the shortfall amount in Rural infrastructure Development Fund, Small industrial Development Bank of India, etc. may please be brought out.
-As per informat given to us, the Ba achieve the targe lending.
-As a resu has to make depo- with the following on 31-03-2020: ank has not been ts under priority alt of shortfall, the sits of low yield The impact on the financial health is lower rate of return of interest ranging from 3.40% p.a. to 4.50% p.a. received from the agencies with which deposits were made for shortfall.
+As per information and explanations given to us, the Bank has not been able to achieve the targets under priority sector lending.
+As a result of shortfall, the bank has to make deposits of low yield interest with the following designated agencies as on 31-03-2020: The impact on the financial health is lower rate of return of interest ranging from 3.40% p.a. to 4.50% p.a. received from the agencies with which deposits were made for shortfall.

 Particulars Rs.in Crores

 NABARD 1327.52

 RIDF(NABARD) 1088.90

 SIDBI 1184.24

 NHB 292.64

 MUDRA 149.15

 Total 4042.45

-9 Whether there were cases of greening of advances, up gradation of loan account at the fag end of the Financial Year or delay/non-declaration of Nonperforming Assets as per RBI guidelines.
+9 Whether there were cases of greening of advances, up gradation of loan account at the fag end of the Financial Year or delay/non-declaration of Non- performing Assets as per RBI guidelines.
 Its impact on the profitability and Asset Classification.
 Advances amounting to Rs.
 525.99 Crores were not declared as NPA as per RBI guidelines which were downgraded after those were identified by the Statutory Auditors and additional provision of Rs.
 140.03 Crores and reversal of unrealized interest Rs.6.34 Crores was suggested.
 Auditors identified the said NPAs, where by advances of Rs.
 525.99 Crores have been downgraded from the bank's standard assets classification.
 The impact thereof on increase of profit is as follows: 1.Interest Reversal: Rs.6.34 Crores 2.Increase in NPA provision Rs.
 140.03 Crores